carpentries-incubator/cwl-novice-tutorial/_episodes/02-shell_to_cwl.md

 > and __define the files that will be included as output of a workflow__.
 {: .callout}

-CWL workflows are defined in a YAML script, containing the workflow and the requirements for running that workflow.
+CWL workflows are defined in a YAML script.
+This [quick tutorial](https://www.commonwl.org/user_guide/yaml/) explains the YAML script used in CWL.
+A CWL script contains the workflow and the requirements for running that workflow.
 All CWL scripts should start with two lines of code:
 ~~~
 cwlVersion: v1.2
 class: